Kendal Daniels: Oklahoma State

 Daniels redshirted in 2021, appearing in three games and not recording any stats.
 In 2022, he would start at safety for the Cowboys, recording 45 tackles and three interceptions on the year.
 On October 22, he would have a game-sealing interception off of Texas quarterback Quinn Ewers with eight seconds left in the Cowboys 41–34 victory.
 In week 11, Daniels would be named the Big 12 newcomer of the week following recording 10 tackles, a forced fumble and interception against Iowa State.
 At the conclusion of the season he was named the Big 12 Defensive Freshman of the Year and a member of the all-conference second team.

 On December 9, 2024, Daniels announced that he would enter the transfer portal.

 Oklahoma

 On January 6, 2025, Daniels announced that he would transfer to Oklahoma.

+Professional career

+Daniels was selected by the Atlanta Falcons in the fourth round with the 134th overall pick in the 2026 NFL draft.